 It depends on your schedule and how many departments you would like to shadow, as well as how many hours you would like to shadow.

 9. What is the shadowing day like?

-Students should expect about six hours per day (five hours for shadowing and one hour for meeting with doctors or medical school students) and four days per week in the hospital on average.
+Students should expect about seven hours per day (six hours for shadowing and one hour for meeting with doctors or medical school students) and five days per week in the hospital on average.
 You will rotate through different clinical areas in our partner hospitals each week depending on your selections.
 We suggest you select at least one more department than you need, and rank them in order of preference since we cannot guarantee the placement.
 We will let you know your rotation after we finish your placement.

 10. What areas of healthcare may I observe during my shadowing?

 There are more than 50 departments, about 850 doctors in our partner hospitals.
 You will have a lot of selections.
 Please see the application form for more details.

 11. What are students permitted to do in hospital during my shadowing?